Jump to: Barbecue & Soul Food | Downtown | Suburban

 How Much: $40 – $90 per person

-Downtown Gems: Black Owned Restaurants Austin Downtown
+Downtown Gems: Black-Owned Restaurants – Austin Downtown

 Austin’s Very Own Saltt

-Saltt Austin brings an energetic, chic flare to the downtown area, offering an exceptional fusion of contemporary American classics with vibrant Caribbean and Southern influences.
+Saltt Austin brings an energetic, chic vibe to the downtown area, offering an exceptional fusion of contemporary American classics with vibrant Caribbean and Southern influences.
 It’s a prime spot for weekend brunches or an upscale evening dinner with handcrafted cocktails.

 Operating Hours: Monday – Tuesday & Thursday 11 am – 8 pm | Friday 11 am – 9 pm | Saturday 10:30 am – 9 pm | Sunday 10:30 am – 5 pm | Wednesday Closed